Cari Mora: Plot

 Hans-Peter Schneider repeatedly speaks on the phone with Jesús Villarreal, a former associate of Escobar who brought the gold to Florida thirty years previously.
 Now bedridden in a hospital in Barranquilla, Villarreal tells Schneider that the safe is guarded by a massive quantity of Semtex which will detonate unless it is opened by the proper method, which Villarreal refuses to divulge unless Schneider pays him a large sum of money.
 Villarreal is also interrogated by Don Ernesto Ibarra, the head of Ten Bells, who learns no more than Schneider before Schneider has Villarreal assassinated to prevent him from divulging anything more to Don Ernesto.
 Ernesto sends four assassins to kill Schneider, who kills them all instead.

 Ernesto comes to Florida to see about the heist firsthand; he meets with Cari and asks her to assist in exchange for a share of the take and a secure nursing home for Cari's sick aunt.
 With Cari's aid, the Ten Bells crew successfully disarms the explosives, removes the gold from the vault, and makes their escape before alerted authorities stage a raid on the house.

 With the gold she has earned from the heist, Cari is able to fulfill her dream of buying her own house and living peacefully while advancing on her path to citizenship.
 However, Hans-Peter Schneider is plotting to mutilate and traffick her.
 He abducts Cari and takes her to his boat to deliver her.
 Cari escapes the boat and swims back to shore with Schneider in pursuit.
 When he catches up to her, they grapple and she kills him by stabbing him with a concealed blade.

 Critical reception

 The novel received mixed reviews from critics, some comparing it unfavorably to the Lecter novels.

-John Connolly of The Irish Times said, "It is a frustrating, inconsequential confection, one in which ... fragments of its creator's earlier brilliance occasionally gleam, rendering the rest more disappointing by comparison."
+John Connolly of The Irish Times said, "It is a frustrating, inconsequential confection, one in which...fragments of its creator's earlier brilliance occasionally gleam, rendering the rest more disappointing by comparison," adding: "Cari Mora is rarely dull, because the sensibility of its creator is too atypical for that, but it is careless and underwritten."

-Author Stephen King said, "[Harris is] as good as ever.
+Author Stephen King is cited on the cover as saying, "[Harris is] as good as ever.
 Reading his prose is like running a slow hand down cold silk."

-Sarah Ditum of The Guardian wrote, "Without Harris's extremely recognisable name hanging over proceedings, it would be hard to believe Cari Mora was the work of someone who has so much as read a novel, never mind written a blockbuster series."
+Sarah Ditum of The Guardian dismissed it as "dulll," writing: "Without Harris's extremely recognisable name hanging over proceedings, it would be hard to believe Cari Mora was the work of someone who has so much as read a novel, never mind written a blockbuster series."

+And The New Statesman welcomes it as: "a tense heist thriller" and " welcome departure from (Harris') narrow and numbing obsession with Lecter."